Maximal Mass Neutron Star as a Key to Superdense Matter Physics: Correlations of MMNS characteristics

 where the optimal values of the fitting parameters $c_i$, $d_i$, $p_i$ and $q_i$ are given in table~\ref{tab:maxCorrCoeffs}.
 Figure~\ref{fig:corrs} clearly demonstrates the accuracy of the obtained approximations.
 It can be seen that the correlations of $\Mmax$ and $\Rmax$ with $\Pmax$, $\rhomax$ are described with good accuracy, while the approximation formula for $\csmax$ shows a larger scatter.

 Among the 162 models considered, there are two that stand out significantly from these correlations.
-These are the JJ(VQCD)soft and JJ(VQCD)intermediate models, for which the center of the most massive NS falls in the region of the first-order phase transition.
-In this case, the maximum of the $M-R$ curve turns out to be non-smooth, which is apparently crucial for the correlation $\Mmax(\rhomax,\Pmax)$ to be fulfilled.
-The values of $\Mmax$ for these equations of state differ by $\sim 20\%$ from those predicted by the universal trend~(\ref{eq:maxCorrs-M}).
-Likewise, $\csmax\to 0$ at the center of these stars, which differs from the predictions of (\ref{eq:maxCorrs-c}) by $\sim 100\%$.
-These models are not shown in Figure~\ref{fig:corrs}(c) and the bottom panel of Figure~\ref{fig:corrs}(a).
-On the other hand, they satisfy the correlations $\Rmax(\rhomax,\Pmax)$ along with the others.
+These are the JJ(VQCD)soft and JJ(VQCD)intermediate models, for which the center of the most massive NS is at the verge of the region of the first-order phase transition.
+In this case, the maximum of the $M-R$ curve turns out to be non-smooth, which affects the correlation $\Mmax(\rhomax,\Pmax)$.
+These models are not shown in the bottom panels of Figure~\ref{fig:corrs}.
 In all other cases, when the maximum of the $M-R$ curve is smooth, no significant deviations from correlations~(\ref{eq:maxCorrs}) are observed.